Skip to content

 It would be weird if I didn’t talk about German when I write about Germany’s languages.

 Standard German is the official language of Germany.
-What that means, essentially, is that it is expected for everyone in the country to know how to read and write it at the very least.
+What that means, essentially, is that it is expected for everyone in the country to at least know how to read and write it.
 It is highly unlikely that you’ll encounter anyone who perfectly speaks the standard dialect since language is usually defined by social groups.
-Still, if you learn the standard you shouldn’t run into any problems getting around unless you’re in certain, more isolated, areas with more distinct dialects.
+Still, if you learn the standard you shouldn’t run into any problems getting around unless you’re in certain isolated areas with more distinct dialects.

 That said, any standard dialect is based on a real dialect.
 In this case, it’s High German, spoken in the southern part of the country.
 It’s called “High” because of the altitude of that part of the country.